max-vegetable/BUAA_CGYY/README.md

 2. The reservation time & priority list.
 It is represented by the beginning of an hour e.g. `reservation time: [19, 20]` means you're reserving 19:00~21:00.
 It might be a bug that the reservation system prevents you from reserving non-continuous time like [19, 21] which would be invalid, forcing you to select only either of the blocks.
 3. **[Optional]** By default, the script chooses the first companion candidate showing in the default config file.
 If you would like to choose other candidate(s), revise the index of label ranging from 1 to n.
 For example, `candidate: 2` means choosing the secondary candidate. if you want to choose more of the candidates, check the related codes in `cgyy.py` line 80.
 - **[Optional]** You can use the script just for reservation, but pay the fees manually (in 10 minutes).
 If in this case, just comment `cgyy.py` line 175 and leave the alipay username & password blank, then you can pay the fees manually using QR codes through multiple payment channels.
 - please check `python cgyy.py` line 186-187.
-If your current time is from 0:00-7:00 (for example, you get up minutes before 7am and run the script), use line 187 and comment line 186.
+If your current time is in 0:00-7:00 (for example, you get up minutes before 7am and run the script), use line 187 and comment line 186.
 Instead, use 186, which is a more common scenario if you're running the script before bedtime.
 - Simply run the code with `python cgyy.py`.
 Or you could use other IDEs like Pycharm to run and see how each line works.

 # Results

-If you're running everything correctly, you should see the messages like this (ignore the timestamp):
+If you're running everything correctly, you should see the messages like these (ignore the timestamp):
 ![](img/messages.png)

 Theoretically, as the messages above indicate, it should only takes ***3 seconds*** to lock the court.